 In 2010 Khatia received the Borletti-Buitoni Trust Award and was included in the BBC series on New Generation Artists.
 The Vienna Musikverein and Konzerthaus nominated her as Rising Star for the 2011–12 season.
 A great acclamation in 2012 was the selection of Khatia Buniatishvili as Best Newcomer of the Year in the Echo Klassik awards.

 In 2014 Khatia performed recitals at the Musikverein Vienna, Salle-Pleyel in Paris, the Carnegie Hall in New York and at the iTunes Festival in London.
 Her highlights of 2015 include concerts with the Russian National Orchestra at the Philharmonie in Munich, a performance at the “Festival de Música” in Madrid and a German tour with Paavo Järvi and the Orchestre de Paris.
-In 2016 she won prestigious ECHO Klassik award for her album Kaleidoscope, which was released earlier this year.
+In 2016 she won prestigious ECHO Klassik award for her album Kaleidoscope.

 Khatia Buniatishvili speaks five languages.